Online Safety and Digital Information - Growing Up & Staying Safe

 We have an online safety team in our school made up of students from each year group that meets monthly to discuss concerns or issues regarding online safety in school and in the community.
 These students receive extra training and learn how to give advice to their peers who are struggling with an online safety issue.
 The types of training they receive over the year include online grooming, cyberbullying, oversharing in social media, sexting, online gaming abuse, and many more.

 One way that we combat potential online safety threats is to ensure that all online safety concerns are dealt with sensitively and effectively and that students (and parents) feel able and safe to report incidents.
 The online safety team has created a student incident form that students can fill in and give to any ambassador in the team or students can also post incidents through a mailbox outside the school network room.
 Forms can also be given to teachers as well.
-Online safety incidents are dealt with promptly and are under the supervision of the online safety Champions, those being Mrs Walton and Mrs Blundell.
+Online safety incidents are dealt with promptly and are under the supervision of the online safety Champions.

 For a copy of our Student online safety incident form click here.